-Intangibles and renovations to buildings and other improvements that significantly increase the value or extend the useful life of the structure are capitalized.
-For intangibles and renovations and improvements, the capitalization policy includes items with a value of \$75,000 or more.
+Renovations to buildings and other improvements that significantly increase the value or extend the useful life of the structure are capitalized.
+For renovations and improvements, the capitalization policy includes items with a value of \$75,000 or more.
 Routine repairs and maintenance are charged to operating expense.
 Major outlays for capital assets and improvements are capitalized as construction in progress throughout the building project.
 Software, both externally purchased and internally developed, with a value of \$5,000 or more is capitalized.
+Other intangibles with a value of \$75,000 or more are capitalized.